hiking in peru

 A. Route

-Hiking in Peru has two principal representatives in the south.
-The Inca Trail in Cusco and the Colca Canyon trek in Arequipa.
-The last one is developed in the fourth-deepest canyon in the world (3,270 m of depth) Colca Canyon is located 3 hours, by bus, from Arequipa’s northwest face.
-To get there, you will pass by Chivay, a quaint town, if you want to enjoy a good breakfast before trekking, there you will find some good restaurants.
-The Colca hiking has more than 120,000 visitants per year because it can be done independently.
-However, we always recommend dot accompanied by a tour guide or by a travel agency.
-It is famous for its awesome views, the overfly of Colca Canyon condors, the high viewpoints, hot springs, and much more.
+Hiking in Peru has two principal representatives in the south: the Inca Trail in Cusco and the Colca Canyon trek in Arequipa.
+The last one is developed in the fourth-deepest canyon in the world (3,270 m. of depth).
+Colca Canyon is located three hours by bus from Arequipa’s northwest face.
+To get there, you will pass by Chivay, a quaint town.
+If you want to enjoy a good breakfast before trekking, there you will find some good restaurants.

 B. Difficulty

-The hike goes from moderate to strenuous due to its great elevation and the steep climb on the second day.
+The hike goes from moderate to strenuous due to its significant elevation and the steep climb on the second day.
 Also, the hours to start the hike are very early, from 4 to 5 am.

 C. Interesting points to pass